Spring Boot ConfigurationProperties tutorial

 }

-Output from running the Spring Boot configuration class application
+Figure 4.
+Output from running the Spring Boot configuration class application.

-As an application matures and gets regularly updated, we need a way to easily change the configurations that doesn't require hours to check which property we change and search where it is located in the code.
-Other benefits of an externalized configuration include:
+As an application matures and is regularly updated, we need a way to easily change the configurations that doesn't require hours to determine which property we changed and hunt for it in the code.
+Other benefits of an externalized configuration include the following:

 Spring Boot's ability to externalize configuration makes it easy to define data in simple property files and subsequently access that data anywhere that the Spring Boot configuration class is autowired into your application.